Petme · Columbus

 Sitters can cancel without penalty up to the cancellation window they set in their profile (typically 48 to 72 hours before the stay).
 Last-minute cancellations affect search ranking, so most sitters block availability rather than accept and cancel.

-Where do I apply?
+Where do I send my sitter application?

 Profile goes live, owners in your neighborhood message you in chat.
 You decide which bookings to accept.